-Applications are due no later than 4:00 p.m. on August 1, 2011.
-All applications will be recorded upon receipt.
-Applications submitted at or after 4:01 p.m., August 1, 2011 will not be forwarded to the review panel.
+Applications are due no later than 4:00 p.m. on May 30, 2012.
+All applications will be recorded upon receipt with a date and time stamp.
+Late applications will not be accepted.
 Any additions or deletions to an application will not be accepted after the deadline.

-The eight (8) copies, plus the original and diskette, must be delivered to the following location:
+The eight (8) copies, plus the original and CD, must be delivered to the following location:

-Department of Housing and Community Development Residential and Community Services Division 1800 Martin Luther King, Jr. Avenue, SE 3rd Floor Washington, DC 20020 Attention: Lamont Lee, Community Se5rvices Program Manager
+Department of Housing and Community Development Residential and Community Services Division 1800 Martin Luther King, Jr. Avenue, SE 3rd Floor Washington, DC 20020

+Attention: Lamont Lee, Community Services Program Manager